weikangchia/op-converter/README.md

 # op-converter

-A converter to convert OpenApi 3.0 doc to Postman collection.
+A customizable converter for OpenAPI 3.0 to Postman 2.1 Collections.

 ## Getting Started